Renewable energy in Denmark: Transport sector

 In 2014 renewable energy provided 5.67% of total final energy consumption in the transport sector.
 The largest source was from biodiesel followed some by bioethanol.
 Renewable electricity also made a contribution to the sector but this was smaller in 2014 than those from biofuels.

 In 2008 the government's “Green Transport” proposal announced that the upward trend in CO_{2} emissions from transport must be halted.
 The political agreement “A Green Transport Policy” proposed measures to reduce emissions including the strengthening of public transport and encouraging greater utilisation and efficiency of existing vehicles.
 Preparations were made for a greener approach to vehicle taxation, including tax exemption for electric vehicles up to 2015.
 The Ministry for Transport also established the “Centre for Green Transport” to carry out research into energy efficient transport solutions.
 The EDTTP act was also cited as having established the Energy Technology Development and Demonstration Programme to research into solutions including biofuels and intelligent electricity.

 According to the 2009 NREAP report biofuels were expected to provide the main source of RE in the transport sector rising from 1.3 PJ in 2010 to 10.9 PJ in 2020.
 Renewable electricity was expected to make up the minor share rising from 0.5 to 1.2 PJ over the period for use in electric vehicles and trains.

 Total electric vehicle sales in Denmark in 2015 were 4,762 units representing 2.29% of total car sales, with the TESLA model S having a surge of sales at 2,736 units in a rush to beat tax exemptions.

+The Agreement on Green Road Transport, enacted on December 4, 2020, reflects Denmark's strategy to increase eco-friendly vehicle adoption, with a goal of 775,000 zero and low-emission vehicles by 2030.
+This policy is expected to reduce carbon emissions by 1 million tonnes by 2025 and 2.1 million tonnes by 2030, aiming to shift a third of the nation's vehicle fleet to greener options.
+In 2021, Denmark supported enhancements in transport infrastructure, specifically expanding electric vehicle (EV) charging and renewable fuel stations.
+The 2022 green tax reform is designed to align non-road transport energy taxes with CO2 emissions, effective from 2025.
+Furthermore, the Coalition Agreement of 2022 reaffirms Denmark's commitment to green transport, focusing on revised electric vehicle rollout plans, promoting zero-emission vehicle adoption, establishing a fossil-free domestic flight route by 2025, aiming for complete domestic aviation decarbonization by 2030 with the support of a passenger tax, and accelerating the green transition in the heavy-duty transport, maritime transport, and aviation sectors.